muan/site/_posts/2023-07-06-why-not-today.md

 I have a bag of charcoal in my apartment.
 So now this question comes to mind on the bad days.
 "Why not today?"

 As [previously discussed](/posts/depression), I don't physically want to kill myself; nevertheless, the bad days have been pushing me to take tiny steps, ones that are easy and far removed enough that don't trigger my survival instinct.
-Now that I have taken a step, a physical step, both my therapist and psychiatrist upped the frequency of our appointments and my dosage.
+Now that I have taken a step, a physical step, both my therapist and psychiatrist upped the frequency of our appointments and my psychiatrist increased my dosage.

 So why not?